MaayanLab/Zika-RNAseq-Pipeline/README.dockerhub.md

 	```
 	$ docker-machine ip
 	```
-4. Open a browser and go to http://your.docker-machine.ip and enter the password you set to run the RNA-seq pipeline.
+4. Open a browser and go to http://your.docker-machine.ip and enter the password you set to run the RNA-Seq pipeline.

-More detailed instructions on how to open the Docker Quickstart Terminal is available for [Mac OSX](https://docs.docker.com/mac/step_one/) and [Windows](https://docs.docker.com/windows/step_one/).
+More detailed instructions on how to open the Docker Quickstart Terminal are available for [Mac OSX](https://docs.docker.com/mac/step_one/) and [Windows](https://docs.docker.com/windows/step_one/).

-#### Option 2: Through Graphical User Interface (GUI)
+#### Option 2: Through the Graphical User Interface (GUI)

 1. Open [Kitematic](https://www.docker.com/products/docker-kitematic)
 2. Search for maayanlab/zika in the search box and download the Docker image